toddaustin07/Edge-ONVIF-Driver/README.md

 Even if your camera is not listed there, check the manufacturers documentation to see if they *claim* ONVIF compatibility.
 It should be noted that although a manufacturer may claim ONVIF compliance, it may not be a complete, or fully-functional implementation if it is not on the official conformant product list noted above.
 Notes on how this driver works with brand-specific cameras will be updated in this document as they are discovered.

 To date, this driver has been tested with Reolink and Hikvision cameras.

-Note:  If a camera cannot be discovered, then it probably doesn't support ONVIF.

 #### Profiles
 ONVIF defines specific Profiles, which define the feature set the camera supports.
 This Edge driver requires only the Streaming Profile (Profile S).